DanLavine/willow/docs/services/general/rfc_general_query_improvements.md

    more managable as it is a thin data layer with no actual logic.

    **Pros**:
-   1. Scaling the cluster can be easier as the "DB" layer could provide additional resource operations as a "deleting"/"scaling"/etc state for the "thin" api to quickly respond in those scenarios
+   1. Scaling the cluster can be easier as the "DB" layer could provide additional resource operations as a "deleting"/"scaling" etc state for the "thin" api to quickly respond in those scenarios
    2. Querys can be much faster as they need to now:
       1. Interact with the DB state which can prioritize fast execution
       2. Based on what is returrned, perform some sort of operation